Whether you’re into culture, food or nature, there’s no shortage of awesome things to do in Trang, Thailand!

 Down in Trang though they do tuk tuks differently.

-Here you’ll find what are affectionately known as ‘frog head’ tuk tuks, and one look at the front of them and you’ll understand why.
+Here you’ll find what is affectionately known as ‘frog head’ tuk tuks, and one look at the front of them and you’ll understand why.

 Originally imported from Japan in the 1950s, these vintage tuk tuks used to be found all over the country.